-This Week’s Wild Patience Exercise
+A Wild Patience Exercise

 And this is my invitation to you now, in turn.
 Leave the rooms you are spending so much more time in than usual, and travel back to the ones of your childhood: your own first home, or a favourite elder’s.
 Somewhere that is comforting to revisit.
 Make a map and annotate it.
 Begin with the objects, and let them lead you to feelings.
 What ways of passing unstructured time can you bring back with you, and use in this unusual here and now?
 For yourself, or the children or elders you care for?

 Alternatively, project yourself into your old age.
 What would be your ideal last dwelling?
 Your view, the objects around you?
 How would you choose to live in it?

 The Poetics of Space, Gaston Bachelard (Penguin Classics: 2014)